Diffusion with two resetting points: MFPT averaged over

 \section{MFPT averaged over $\tilde{x}_0$}

-We now assume that the initial position $\tilde{x}_0$ is a random variable that has the same distribution than the resetting point, a configuration which is relevant in experiments \cite{besga_optimal_2020}.
+We now assume that the initial position $\tilde{x}_0$ is a random variable with the same distribution than the resetting point, a configuration which is particularly relevant in experiments \cite{besga_optimal_2020}.
 Therefore, $\tilde{x}_0=1$ with probability $1/(1+m)$ whereas $\tilde{x}_0=\tilde{x}_r$ with the complementary probability $m/(1+m)$.
 The MFPT averaged over $\tilde{x}_0$ is denoted as ${\cal T}$.
 From Eq. (\ref{eq7}), one obtains

 with again $\tilde{\alpha}_{0}=\sqrt{\tilde{r}\left( 1+m\right)}$.

 The rate $\tilde{r}$ that minimizes ${\cal T}$ is displayed in Fig. \ref{fig:Tav} as a function of $\tilde{x}_r$, for a few representative values of $m$.
 Similarly to Fig. \ref{fig:jumps_r_T}-left, there are two types of situation.
 If $m$ lies below a certain critical value $m_c$, the optimal rate $\tilde{r}^*$ has smooth, non-monotonous variations.
 For $m>m_c$, however, the quantity $\tilde{r}^*$ additionally undergoes a discontinuous jump at a certain \lq\lq coexistence" point $\tilde{x}_{r}=\tilde{x}_{rt}(m)$.
 In this case, ${\cal T}$ exhibits a metastable behavior with respect to $\tilde{r}$ that is qualitatively the same as the one illustrated by Fig. \ref{fig:timesVSr} for $\tilde{T}$.